jmlane/ProxyWar/AlphaReadMe.txt

 	- Report and Request (Commander map reduction)
 	- Tactical Operations Center for high commmanders.
 Persistent Battlefield
-Reinforcement (AI Respawn)
-Respawn
+Recon System:
+ - Indirect player control of local (AI) forces.
+ - Players can submit SALUTE reports to local forces.
+ - If local forces 1) have no player high commander and 2) the report indicates a potential victory, then the local forces will attack.
 Simple Logistics (& Vehicle Repair)
-Skiplobby (Dependend upon logistics and persistence) Ticket Bleed (Scenario End)
+Skiplobby (Dependent upon logistics and persistence)

 //Required in Editor:
 (Subject to change, may be saved and deployed as a single "composition" in 3den Editor.)